Austin-Way/Afterschool1/README.md

 - **Measurability Check**: Validates that goals have clear, specific success criteria
 - **Smart Clarifying Questions**: AI asks questions about unfamiliar platforms, tools, or concepts
 - **Interactive Learning**: You can teach the AI about platforms it doesn't know
+- **Context Memory**: AI remembers your explanations and won't ask about the same terms again
 - **Smart Feedback**: Provides detailed feedback and suggestions for improvement

 ### ⭐ XP Tracking System